 Using a suite of microscopes to study samples, Legendre found several layers of membrane that confirmed that the fossil was indeed an egg.
 The structure is very similar to transparent, quick-hatching eggs (see image above) laid by some snakes and lizards today, he said.
 However, because the fossil egg is hatched and contains no skeleton, Legendre had to use other means to zero in on the type of reptile that laid it.

-He compiled a data set to compare the body size of 259 living reptiles to the size of their eggs, and he found that the reptile that laid the egg would have been more than 20 feet long from the tip of its snout to the end of its body, not counting a tail.
+He compiled a data set to compare the body size of 259 living reptiles to the size of their eggs, and he found that the reptile that laid the egg would have been more than 20 feet (6 meters) long from the tip of its snout to the end of its body, not counting a tail.
 In both size and living reptile relations, an ancient marine reptile fits the bill.